+The 'Analogue Input 2' (labelled on the device as 'Analogue In') is used for connecting Thermo-Tuff temperature sensor.
+If the temperature sensor is to be used, the 'Analogue Input 2' needs to be set accordingly (see Figure 26).

-The 'Analogue Input 2' (labelled on the device as 'Analogue In'), the 'Analogue Out 1' and 'Analogue Out 2' are intended for future use.
+The 'Analogue Out 1' and 'Analogue Out 2' outputs are intended for future use.